Contact Info

 - Student-specific requirements for doctoral candidacy.
 Prior to admission to candidacy, students may be asked by their committees to fulfill additional requirements that are directly relevant to their doctoral dissertation research.
 These requirements may include a foreign language or specialized training outside of the anthropology department in areas such as statistics, computer programming, or laboratory techniques.
 Students will be formally notified by their advisor of such additional requirements.

 - Qualifying Exam.
 All students must defend a doctoral proposal prior to admission to PhD candidacy.
-PhD proposal defenses should be carried out by December 15 of the student's third year and must be carried out no later than the end of the third year.
+PhD proposal defenses should be carried out by December 15 of the student's third year.
 Proposals must be defended before the RAC.

 Qualifying Examinations